xsdk-project/ATPESC2018HandsOnLessons/_lessons/superlu_mfem/lesson.md

 The [convdiff.c](https://github.com/mfem/mfem/blob/atpesc-dev/examples/atpesc/superlu/convdiff.cpp)
 application is modeling the steady state convection-diffusion equation in 2D with a constant velocity.
 This equation is used to model the concentration of something like a _die_ in a _moving_ fluid as it diffuses and flows through he fluid.
 The equation is as follows:

 $$\nabla \cdot (\kappa \nabla u) - \nabla \cdot (\overrightarrow{v}u)+R=0$$

 Where _u_ is the concentration that we are tracking, $$\kappa$$, is the diffusion rate, _v_ is the velocity of the flow and _R_ is a concentration source.

 In the application we use here, the velocity vector _direction_ is fixed in the _+x_ direction.
-However, the _magnitude_ is set by the user (default of 100), $$\kappa$$, is fixed at 1.0, and the source is 0.0 everywhere except for a small disc centered at the middle of the domain where it is 1.0.
+However, the _magnitude_ is set by the user (default of 100), $$\kappa$$, is fixed at 1.0, and the source is 0.0 everywhere except for a small square centered at the middle of the domain where it is 1.0.

 |Initial Condition|
 |:---:|
 |[<img src="mfem-superlu0000.png" width="400">](mfem-superlu0000.png)|

 Solving this PDE is well known to cause convergence problems for iterative solvers, for larger _v_.
 We use MFEM as a vehicle to demonstrate the use of a distributed, direct solver, [SuperLU_DIST](http://crd-legacy.lbl.gov/~xiaoye/SuperLU/),